New York surrogacy laws & gestational process guidelines

 The Child-Parent Security Act allows for pre-birth parentage orders but these orders will not be effective until birth and can only be issued if the intended parent or surrogate has been a resident of New York for at least six months .
 The Act requires that a copy of the parentage judgement be released to the Department of Health upon the birth of the child to ensure an accurate birth certificate, listing the intended parents as the parents of the child.

-Other FAQs about Surrogacy in New York
+Most Common FAQ about surrogacy in New York

-Q: Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in New York?
+Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in New York?

-A: Yes.
+Yes.
 All gestational surrogacy contracts in New York (compensated or altruistic) are legally binding and enforceable in court, as long as they meet the requirements described above.

-Q: Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in New York?
+Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in New York?

-A: New York’s surrogacy laws apply only to lawful residents and citizens of New York.
+New York’s surrogacy laws apply only to lawful residents and citizens of New York.
 As a result, international intended parents cannot complete a surrogacy in New York.

-Q: When do Intended Parents Need to Complete an Adoption After Birth?
+When Do Intended Parents Need to Complete an Adoption After Birth?

-A: Post-birth adoptions are rarely needed because The Child-Parent Security Act allows for intended parents to receive a pre-birth order regardless of their biological connection to the child.
+Post-birth adoptions are rarely needed because The Child-Parent Security Act allows for intended parents to receive a pre-birth order regardless of their biological connection to the child.
 However, because individual circumstances may vary, intended parents should always speak with an experienced New York surrogacy attorney to find out what is required in their situation.

-Q: Does New York Allow Second-Parent Adoptions?
+Does New York Allow Second-Parent Adoptions?
 Who Would Need to Complete a Second-Parent Adoption vs. a Stepparent Adoption (If Applicable)?

-A: Yes.
+Yes.
 Second-parent adoptions are legal in New York and provide a way for unmarried intended parents to establish parental rights over their child born via surrogacy.
 Stepparent adoptions are available to married couples.

-Q: What Happens in Cases Where Intended Parents use a Donor Egg, Sperm or Embryo?
+What Happens in Cases Where Intended Parents Use a Donor Egg, Sperm, or Embryo?

-A: If intended parents are using anonymously donated gamete(s), the legal steps of terminating the donors rights are often already taken care of.
+If intended parents are using anonymously donated gamete(s), the legal steps of terminating the donor’s rights are often already taken care of.
 However, a known gamete or embryo donor must agree, prior to conception, with the intended parent that the donor has no parental or proprietary interest in the gametes or embryos (the CPSA addresses donors in Sec.
 581-302).

 Elizabeth Swire Falker Esq., P.C.